openwms/org.openwms.core.uaa/README.md

 # Purpose
-The OpenWMS.org UAA (User Authentication & Administration) Service is built to fulfill two different requirements regarding the handling of
+The OpenWMS.org UAA (User Authentication & Administration) Service is built to deals with administration of `Users` like creating new
-`Users` of the system.

-First the service is capable to act as [OpenID Connect](http://openid.net/connect) authentication endpoint and can authenticate users against a persistent database.

-The second part deals with administration of `Users` like creating new `Users`, updating properties of existing ones or deleting them.
+`Users`, updating properties of existing ones or deleting them.
 Most application permissions were not directly assigned to `Users` explicitly, but to `Roles` instead. `Users` are assigned to `Roles` and application permissions were granted to particular `Roles`.
 Administration of `Roles` and permissions is especially required for a UI application.

 ![classes][1]